 In addition, Earthworks renewed an operating lease for a satellite office in Montana through September 30, 2020, which called for fixed monthly rental payments.
 The lease continued on a month-to-month basis after expiration.
-Earthworks also leases office space on a month-to-month basis for satellite offices in California and Colorado, with both leases requiring fixed monthly rent payments.
+Earthworks also leases office space on a month-to-month basis for satellite offices in California, Arizona, and Colorado (through June 2021), with all leases requiring fixed monthly rent payments.

-Lastly, Earthworks leases office equipment under the terms of a noncancelable operating lease that expires in May 2021.
+Lastly, Earthworks leases office equipment under the terms of a noncancelable operating lease that expired in May 2021, and was not renewed.
 Fixed monthly rent payments are required for the duration of the lease and include services.